 This may seem like a strange understanding of the market, and it is to an extent.
 You may find it easier to brand yourself other than a company image.

-I have talked with graphics designers and illustrators who find creating cartoons or imagery of themselves is branding enough for their freelance ops.
-Not only does it offer some personal feeling into the website, but it’s a great way to showcase their creative talents and prove to potential clients what they’re made of!
+I have talked with graphic designers and illustrators who find creating cartoons or imagery of themselves is branding enough for their freelance ops.
+Not only does it offer some personal feeling to the website, but it’s a great way to showcase their creative talents and prove to potential clients what they’re made of!

 Create a Systematic Invoicing Procedure

-Money will always be at the heart of your corporation, more like the fuel inciting the internal fire.
-Creation is an ongoing process and as artists we find it difficult to stop and invest time towards handling economics (well some of us).
+Money will always be at the heart of your corporation, more like the fuel inciting internal fire.
+Creation is an ongoing process, and as artists, we find it difficult to stop and invest time in handling economics (well, some of us).

 We all would rather be doing something else other than working.
-This is our human nature, and to go against would be relieving the creation process.
-When entering into the world of business it’s important to recognize when you are ignoring tasks which should be done.
+This is our human nature, and to go against it would relieve the creation process.
+When entering into the world of business, it’s important to recognize when you are ignoring tasks that should be done.

-If possible try setting a short-term schedule where your projects would be completed well before due date.
-This gives the illusion that you have more time than you need, yet if you approach your schedule as the end-all be-all project timeline you can ensure all work will settled far before the actual completion date.
+If possible, try setting a short-term schedule where your projects will be completed well before the due date.
+This gives the illusion that you have more time than you need, yet if you approach your schedule as the end-all-be-all project timeline, you can ensure all work will be settled far before the actual completion date.

 The Art of Blogging

 Blogging has become a great way to express new ideas and share opinions on the web.
-As a business it is crucial to offer this for your visitors as it gives them insight into what you do and who you are.
+As a business, it is crucial to offer this to your visitors as it gives them insight into what you do and who you are.

-Writing is practice itself for the art of transcribing and sharing information.
-Blogging is the same idea, however shared digitally in any format of your choosing.
-Some businesses may run their blog as a small personal affect for their client base, while others may offer an extravagant magazine-styled theme.
+Writing is the practice itself for the art of transcribing and sharing information.
+Blogging is the same idea, however, shared digitally in any format of your choosing.
+Some businesses may run their blog as a small personal effect for their client base, while others may offer an extravagant magazine-styled theme.

-If you’re interested in further topics of freelancing I’d recommend browsing the archives here.
+If you’re interested in further topics of freelancing, I’d recommend browsing the archives here.
 There are plenty of pros and cons to consider before even launching your website branding.
-Before approaching clients I’d also recommend our tips on landing your first freelance job as a starting point into the industry.
+Before approaching clients, I’d also recommend our tips on landing your first freelance job as a starting point in the industry.